Solcast/solcast_net/README.md

 nano .bash_profile
 ```

-If you do not have nano it is simpler text editor than `vi`.
+If you do not have `nano` it is a simpler text editor than `vi`.
 Use your package manager to download and install or use `vi`.
 The preferred package manager for mac OS is [Homebrew](https://brew.sh/) and once installed on your system you can issue similar commands to Linux `apt-get` and `yum` with the `brew` package manager.

-Add the Solcast API Key to your user profile variables.
+Add the **Solcast API Key** to your user profile variables.

 ![Added mac OS User Solcast API key](/imgs/mac_os_environment_variable.png)

 ### Latitude and Longitude

-- First as stated above you will need an API key to make valid API requests to the Solcast system.
+- First as stated above you will need an API key to make **valid** API requests to the Solcast system.
-- Second for all current library calls you will need a valid Lat/Lng coordinate in the [EPSG:4326](http://spatialreference.org/ref/epsg/wgs-84/) format.
+- Second for all current library calls you will need a **valid** Lat/Lng coordinate in the [EPSG:4326](http://spatialreference.org/ref/epsg/wgs-84/) format.
 If you are familiar with modern web maps you most likely have used the expected format or a decimal point that expresses a position on the Earth.

 Clarification as I often forget the coordinate planes of Latitude and Longitude along with bounds.
 ![Lat/Lng](/imgs/Lat_Long.gif)